HumayunK01/CodeRedProject/docs/wiki/Home.md

-# 🏠 Home - BioSentinel Project Overview
+# 🏠 Home - OutbreakLens Project Overview

-## 🧬 Welcome to BioSentinel
+## 🧬 Welcome to OutbreakLens

-BioSentinel is a comprehensive healthcare platform that combines machine learning with epidemiological expertise to provide AI-powered malaria detection and outbreak forecasting capabilities.
+OutbreakLens is a comprehensive healthcare platform that combines machine learning with epidemiological expertise to provide AI-powered malaria detection and outbreak forecasting capabilities.

 ### 🎯 Our Mission
 Transform healthcare delivery through precision AI diagnostics and proactive epidemiological surveillance, enabling faster response times and better health outcomes in malaria-endemic regions.